Horizon will become the first ‘carbon positive’ national dairy in the U.S.

 But Horizon argues that by helping its farmers shift to regenerative agriculture practices—techniques like planting cover crops on farms, which help sequester extra carbon in soil—it can reduce its footprint further.
 It’s also helping dairies move to renewable energy and switch to local cattle feed that requires less transportation, and it’s experimenting with new blends of cattle feed that can reduce cow belches.
 Some other dairies are also pursuing “carbon positive” goals, including Straus Family Creamery, a dairy north of San Francisco that turns cow poop into electricity that runs a delivery truck and other equipment, and is also pioneering regenerative agriculture techniques.

-After it reduces CO2 as much as possible throughout its supply chain, Horizon will also invest in projects such restoring forests and prairies to offset the rest of its footprint, getting a third party certification from The Carbon Trust as carbon neutral.
-Then it will go farther to sequester even more carbon, so it can call itself carbon positive.
+After it reduces CO2 as much as possible throughout its supply chain, Horizon will also invest in projects such as restoring forests and prairies to offset the rest of its footprint, getting a third-party certification from The Carbon Trust as carbon neutral.
+Then it will go further to sequester even more carbon, so it can call itself carbon positive.

 “The paramount activity is to keep implementing and rolling out regenerative agriculture practices, such as cover crops, rotation of crops, and disturbing the soil less from lower tillage or no tillage,” says Lozano.
 Like several other food brands, Horizon is betting heavily on the potential for regenerative agriculture.
 Healthy soil can hold enormous amounts of carbon; typical farming practices, including tilling the soil and leaving fields bare, means that carbon is lost instead.
 By one estimate, agricultural soils could sequester as much as 10% of human carbon emissions.